ashwinravrao/Packup2/README.md

 <sub>
 All rights reserved © 2025 Ashwin R. Rao.
-You are welcome to review or learn from my code.
+For educational purposes only.
-But reproduction or commercial use is not permitted.
+Commercial use is not permitted.
+<a href="LICENSE">View license.</a>
 </sub>